A federal government Website managed by the U.S. Department of Health and Human Services

 Rubella is usually spread to others through sneezing or coughing.
 In young children, rubella is usually mild, with symptoms that include a low-grade fever, sore throat, and a rash that starts on the face and spreads to the rest of the body.
 Older children and adults are more likely to experience headache, pink eye, and general discomfort before the rash appears.
 Aching joints occur in many cases, especially among young women.
 The most serious complication from rubella infection is the harm it can cause to a pregnant woman's unborn baby.

 Anyone who is not immune from either previous rubella infection or from vaccination can get rubella.
-While rubella was declared as eliminated from the United States in 2004, the disease still occurs in other countries.
+While rubella was declared eliminated from the United States in 2004, the disease still occurs in other countries.
 Therefore, unvaccinated people can get rubella while abroad can bring the disease into the United States and spread it to others.

-If an unvaccinated pregnant woman gets infected with rubella virus can lead to miscarriage, or her baby can die before or just after birth.
+If an unvaccinated pregnant woman gets infected with rubella virus it can lead to miscarriage, or her baby can die before or just after birth.
 Also, she can pass the virus to her unborn baby who can develop serious birth defects, such as heart problems, loss of hearing and eyesight, intellectual disability, and liver or spleen damage.

 Serious birth defects are more common if a woman is infected early in her pregnancy, especially in the first 12 weeks.
 In fact, women infected with rubella early in pregnancy have a 1 in 5 chance of having problems with the pregnancy.